Finite Naturalness and Quark-Lepton Unification: Minimal Theory For Quark-Lepton Unification

 Using this term in the Lagrangian, the one-loop contribution of the vector leptoquarks to the Higgs mass is suppressed by the mixing angle between the two Higgs bosons The mixing angle, $\theta$, is defined by $h = \cos \theta \ {\rm Re} (H_1^2) + \sin \theta \ {\rm Re} (H_2^2)$.
 When $v_2 \ll v_1$, $\theta$ and thus $\delta m_h^2$ are suppressed.
 However, $v_2$ cannot be arbitrarily small since it plays the role of correcting the $M_e = M_d$ relation.
 For perturbative Yukawa couplings, $v_2 \gtrsim {\cal O}(\text{GeV})$ is required to reproduce the observed masses for the bottom quark and tau lepton.
 Such a hierarchy allows a $H$ as heavy as $m_{H} v \sim m_{11}m_{22}(v_1/v_2)$ without \mbox{requiring} any tuning.
 It also allows to relax the one-loop correction to the Higgs mass in Eq.~\eqref{eq.59} to

 Notice that Eq.~\eqref{eq:58} implies a large radiative correction to $m_{22}$ consistent with the hierarchy $m_{22}^2 \gg m_{12}^2 \gg m_{11}^2$ required for $v_2 \ll v_1$.

 In this theory, both $Y_3$ and $Y_4$ are needed to correct the charged leptons and down-type quark masses and allow for a light (100 TeV) $X$ vector leptoquark.
-In the limit where $v_2 \ll v_1$ the approximate cancellation in the two-loop contributions to the Higgs mass found in the version of the model with only one Higgs doublet is preserved.
-Hence, the amount of tuning required in this limit is still given by the one-loop processes discussed earlier.
+In the limit where $v_2 \ll v_1$, the relation $M_u=M_\nu^D$ is preserved.
+We expect that the amount of tuning required in this limit is still given by the two-loop processes discussed earlier.

 \item {\bf Adding extra fermions}.
 Another possibility consists of adding vector-like fermions with quantum numbers such that their mixing with the standard model fermions is allowed.
 Thus, the mass matrix relation $M_d = M_e$ can be corrected to match the observed values of the charged leptons and down-type quarks.
-Notice that the above relation can be corrected, as shown for example in Ref.~\cite{Dolan:2020doe}, without modifying the quark-lepton unification prediction $M_u = M_\nu^D$, hence preserving the two-loop approximate cancellation.
+Notice that the above relation can be corrected, as shown for example in Ref.~\cite{Dolan:2020doe}, without modifying the quark-lepton unification prediction $M_u = M_\nu^D$.
 Additionally, the lower bound on the vector leptoquark mass $m_X$, and consequently $m_{Z'}$ (see Eq.~\eqref{eq:MZMXratio}), can be considerably relaxed, as the unitarity condition on the mixing matrices is lifted.
 See Ref.~\cite{Dolan:2020doe} for a recent study on this possibility.
-The bound on the vector leptoquark mass in this case can be as low as a few TeV, which would also relax the tuning from the one-loop contributions
+The bound on the vector leptoquark mass in this case can be as low as a few TeV, which would also relax the tuning from the two-loop contributions

 \end{enumerate}